SomeWeekendReading/someweekendreading.github.io/_posts/2021-03-30-variants-vs-vaccines.md

 The current evidence, from the _BMJ_ news analysis <sup id="fn2a">[[2]](#fn2)</sup> shown here, is that the E484K variant requires much, much higher concentrations of antibodies to stop it.
-Vaccine efficacies are lowered (the currently still-experimental Novavax goes down to 60%, but that's still comparable to your annual flu vaccine).
+Vaccine efficacies are lowered (the currently still-experimental Novavax goes down to 60%, but that's still comparable to your annual flu vaccine, i.e., good enough to be very worthwhile).

 <img src="{{ site.baseurl }}/images/2021-03-30-variants-vs-vaccines-bbc.jpg" width="400" height="263" alt="BBC: 'Double mutant' variant in India" title="BBC: 'Double mutant' variant in India" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
 Just to convince you further, a BBC article <sup id="fn3a">[[3]](#fn3)</sup> points out that in India there is a new 'double mutant': E484Q and L452R.
 The E484Q is similar to the E484K, and is another way of enhancing immune evasion.
-The L452R mutation is like the "California variant" seen in the US, which is more transmissible.  _Expect this to continue, until vaccination is near-universal.
+The L452R mutation is like the "California variant" seen in the US, which is more transmissible.

+_Expect this to continue, until vaccination is near-universal.
 This includes the developing world, as the India example shows here._

 ## mRNA vaccines and boosters for variants